 Understanding Your Fertility Coverage and How to Use It

-If you need to seek infertility treatment, your next likely question is “How in the world am I going to pay for this?”
-Hopefully, your answer is your insurance provider.
+If you need to pursue fertility treatment, your next question is likely “How in the world am I going to pay for this?”
+Hopefully, your answer is your insurance provider!

-Your policy and the fertility coverage offered will vary by state, by employer, and by cost.
+Keep in mind, your policy and the fertility coverage offered will vary by state, by employer and by cost.

-With this guide, you will learn the different insurance opportunities to look for, the places you can find answers about affordability, and other methods of paying for fertility treatment when insurance won’t cover everything you need.
+In this in-depth guide, you will learn about the different insurance opportunities to look for, the places you can find answers about affordability and other methods of paying for fertility treatment when insurance won’t cover everything you need.
+Ready to dive in?

 Understand Your Insurance Coverage for Fertility Benefits

 This is admittedly time consuming and, well, not fun.
 But, much like other financial hurdles, it’s very important.
-Insurance policies are packed with information, medical and legal jargon, and fine print, but our biggest advice is to take your time.
+Insurance policies are packed with information, medical and legal jargon, and fine print, so our best advice is to take your time.

 - Look up terms as you read (Google will be your best friend)

-- Write down the policy in a way you understand so you can refer back to your notes
+- Write down notes about your policy in a way you understand so you can reference them later

-- Write down all the questions that popped into your head that are still unanswered.
-If you have employer-based insurance, ask your human resources representative for help.
+- Write down all the questions that popped into your head that are still unanswered, and if you have employer-based insurance, ask your human resources representative for help

-- 💡RMA of CT Tip: Before you even consider calling a provider or looking up your coverage, call the 800 number on the back of your insurance card and ask, "do I have fertility coverage?
+💡Pro Tip: Before you even consider calling a provider or looking up your coverage, call the 800 number on the back of your insurance card and ask, "Do I have fertility coverage?
 What does that entail?"
 Knowing that your initial consultation is covered can make calling a new practice a little less overwhelming.

 What Does My Insurance Actually Cover?

 As previously mentioned, there are many variations of fertility insurance coverage, and your personal coverage (if there is any) will be listed in your policy explanation.
-Unfortunately, there are still many policies out there that don’t cover fertility treatments, but hopefully, you have a plan that recognizes that infertility is a disease.
+Unfortunately, there are still many policies out there that don’t cover fertility treatments, but hopefully, you have a plan that recognizes that infertility is a disease, just like any other.

 If you have a policy that covers fertility treatment, congratulations!
-There may still be limitations, so find out exactly what treatments and procedures your insurance will cover.
+There may still be limitations, so do your due diligence to find out exactly what treatments and procedures your insurance will cover.

 - Some policies cover a limited number of procedures - for example, 3 IUIs (intrauterine inseminations) and 1 round of IVF.